 “’Cosmic patriotism’: Jane Addams and the Chicago Immigrants’ Cosmopolitan Experience and Ethic”, in Rebecka Lettevall & My Klockar-Linder, Eds, The Idea of Kosmopolis: Ethics, Politics, and Aesthetics of World Citizenship, Huddinge 2008 (Södertörn Academic Studies 37).

 “A knower and friend of human beings, not machines: The business career of the terminology of social engineering, 1894-1910”, Ideas in History, 2007:2.

 “Our Preeminently Social Activity: Ludwik Fleck and Thought in History”, Ideas in History 2007:3.

-"Ett unikt fall och en världsrörelse: Det tidiga CSA och dess internationella sammanhang" [A unique case and a world movement: Early Centralförbundet för socialt arbete and its international context"], i Swärd, Hans & Edebalk, Per Gunnar (red.), Socialt arbete och socialpolitik: Om Centralförbundet för socialt arbete och dess betydelse.
+"Ett unikt fall och en världsrörelse: Det tidiga CSA och dess internationella sammanhang" [A unique case and a world movement: Early Centralförbundet för socialt arbete and its international context"], in Swärd, Hans & Edebalk, Per Gunnar (Eds.), Socialt arbete och socialpolitik: Om Centralförbundet för socialt arbete och dess betydelse.
 Stockholm: Studentlitteratur, 2017

 "Tillbaka till framtiden?
 Teknik, kommunikation och förnuft i teveåldern" [on Marshall McLuhans, Jürgen Habermass and Jean Baudrillards theories of media], in Anders Burman & Lena Lennerhed (Eds), Tillsammans: Politik, filosofi och estetik på 1960- och 1970-talen.
 Stockholm: Bokförlaget Atlas, 2014.